Skip to main content

 You know what you want.
 You just haven't found it yet.

-You found books that promised slow burn and delivered a chapter three confession.
+You searched for enemies to lovers slow burn space opera.
+What you found was fantasy with spaceships painted on, or books that promised a slow burn and delivered a chapter three confession.

 Fourteen chapters before the first kiss.
+Every one earned.

 Why the Enemies to Lovers Trope Is So Irresistible